San Gregorio Creek Habitat Enhancement Project

 In addition to benefiting wildlife, natural debris in creeks helps maintain natural stream function by slowing the flow of water, which stabilizes the stream channels and banks, and promotes groundwater recharge for drought relief in other times of the year.
 Contrary to what we are often told, natural debris in the creek can actually reduce flooding by catching wood that would otherwise flow downstream all at once creating larger logjams, and by holding back sediment that would accumulate downstream.

-The RCD has been working closely with Midpeninsula Regional Open Space District (MROSD) on this project, which is taking place at MROSD’s Apple Orchard property in San Gregorio, to install 12-13 large woody structures in a stretch of San Gregorio Creek that was found to be lacking important features that provide good habitat.
-As a result of this project, 2,200 feet of San Gregorio Creek will have improved habitat for fish (especially coho and steelhead), including eight new pools and four enhanced pools.
+The RCD worked closely with Midpeninsula Regional Open Space District (MROSD) to complete this project in 2016 at MROSD’s Apple Orchard property in San Gregorio.
+13 habitat structures were installed throughout about a half mile of San Gregorio Creek that was previously lacking important features that provide good habitat.
+As a result of this project, 2,200 feet of San Gregorio Creek have improved habitat for fish (especially coho and steelhead), including eight new pools, three enhanced pools, and 13 areas of enhanced winter refuge.

 Funders: This project was made possible through a grants from the CA State Coastal Conservancy’s Integrated Watershed Restoration Program (IWRP) (planning and design) and CA Department of Fish and Wildlife’s Fisheries Restoration Grant Program (implementation).
 Matching funds were provided by MROSD and POST.